Exclusive production of pions and the pion distribution amplitude: The pion distribution amplitude from the BSE

-The important fact to be noticed here is that Eq.(\ref{eq1a}) gives the hardest (in momentum space) asymptotic behavior allowed for a bound state solution in a non-Abelian gauge theory, and it is exactly for this reason that the constraint on $n_{f}$ arises from the BSE normalization condition.
-No matter this solution is realized in Nature or not, as we shall see, it will lead to the flattest pion DA, any other flatter distribution than this one cannot be a realistic BSE wave function, and would not be consistent with a composite pion.
-A totally flat DA can only be related to a fundamental pion.
-A realistic DA, in principle, should be related to a solution of the BSE and should obey a normalization condition peculiar to a well behaved wave function.
+The important fact to be noticed here is that Eq. (\ref{eq1a}) gives the hardest asymptotic behavior (in momentum space) allowed for a bound state solution in a non-Abelian gauge theory.
+This behavior has the consequence that, no matter the hard solution is realized in Nature or not, the pion DA will be very flat.
+Note that in our case a totally flat (constant) DA is not allowed since such a behavior can only be related to a fundamental pion.
+Thus any other flatter pion DA than the one obtained from the hard solution (\ref{eq1a}) cannot be a realistic BSE wave function, and consequently would not be consistent with a composite pion.

-In order to compute the pion DA we will perform an integral over the wave function in the full range of momenta (i.e. up to $p^2 \rightarrow \infty $), this is why we will consider $n_f = 6$ indicating that we cover all possible thresholds, meaning also that the sea quark contribution is important as we go to extreme $x$ values.
-To obtain the extreme field theoretical limit on the pion DA, we shall also work with a simple interpolating expression that roughly reflects the full behavior of the \textquotedblleft hardest" quark self-energy (or BSE solution), namely \cite{us2,us3}
+We compute the pion DA performing an integral over the full range of momenta (up to $p^2 \rightarrow \infty $), covering all possible thresholds.
+In order to explore the full behavior of the ``hardest'' quark self-energy, we adopt a simple interpolating expression for $\Sigma(p^{2})$ \cite{us3,us2}:

-Note that the $\mu$ factor introduced into the logarithm denominator leads to the right infrared (IR) behavior ($\Sigma(p^{2}\rightarrow0)=\mu$), which is the approximate $\Sigma (p^2)$ infrared behavior.
-Eq.(\ref{eq1}) is quite dependent on the ultraviolet self-energy behavior, and this is the reason for Eq.(\ref{eq2}) being responsible for a flat DA.
-A softer self-energy (or wave function) will not lead to a flat DA.
-For instance, the solution of Eq.(\ref{eq03}) is the one that leads to Eq.(\ref{eq0}).
-On the other hand Eq.(\ref{eq1b}) is the only condition constraining the infrared $\Sigma (p^2)$ behavior, which may roughly be described by Eq.(\ref{eq2}).